 Although there are no cases related to this that we’re aware of, it’s entirely possible that some regulated mods have issues with the safety features.
 Just like charging circuits may not always work like they should, there is no guarantee that all of the safety features on a mod will work as intended.
-For example, a faulty resistance reader could lead you to use a coil with dangerously low resistance, or the 10-second cut-off for accidental firing could fail to kick in and allow a device to fire till the battery overheats.
+For example, a faulty resistance reader could lead you to use a coil with dangerously low resistance, or the 10-second cutoff for accidental firing could fail to kick in and allow a device to fire until the battery overheats.

 The lack of documented cases like this with regulated mods suggests that it’s probably extremely uncommon.

 eCig One’s impressive work in documenting e-cigarette catastrophes shows that battery venting and failures are really quite rare.
 Their first documented one was in 2009, and in the eight years since then there have only been 243 confirmed incidents worldwide.
 This is about 30 a year.
 It might sound like a lot, but remember that there are millions of vapers around the world.
 The numbers we’re talking about are tiny when put into context.

 The truth is that a regulated mod made by a reputable manufacturer and using a suitable, well-made battery is no more dangerous than your mobile phone or laptop.
 The risks discussed here aren’t just the risks of “e-cigarette batteries”; they apply to all lithium battery-based devices.
 Vaping mods may have a few additional issues – for example, requiring users to know which batteries can be safely used – but on the whole most vapers have little to worry about.